lenskit/lkpy/docs/guide/evaluation/rankings.rst

 list of the length that is considered; this allows multiple measurements (e.g.
 HR@5 and HR@10) to be computed from a single set of rankings.

+Metrics can be used on their own, but it is usually easiest to use them with :class:`~lenskit.metrics.MeasurementCollector` to handle some of edge cases around data availability, etc., as well as to support metric-specific aggregation (see :ref:`eval-collection` for more details).

 .. versionchanged:: 2026.1

     The argument for the list length has changed from ``k`` to ``n``, for